Michael Elston: United States Postal Service

 In 2010, Elston rejoined the government and continued his public service with the Office of the General Counsel of the United States Postal Service after two years in private practice with the McGuireWoods law firm in its Tysons Corner and Washington, D.C. offices.
 In 2011, he was promoted to the position of Chief Counsel, Appellate and Commercial Litigation.
 From 2012 to 2014, he served as Chief Counsel, Employment Law.
 He was appointed to his present position in May 2014.

-In June 2018, the Postmaster General of the United States appointed Elston as the acting Secretary of the Board of Governors of the U.S. Postal Service.
+In June 2018, the postmaster general of the United States appointed Elston as the acting secretary of the board of governors of the U.S. Postal Service.

 Elston has served as the dedicating postal official for two United States postage stamps.
 In May 2016, he was the dedicating official for the "Repeal of the Stamp Act, 1766" Forever stamp at the World Stamp Show in New York, New York.
 Elston is quoted as saying that "the stamp represents what’s great about America and Americans.
 Whether born here or only just recently arrived, we share in common a passionate love of liberty and freedom, and the willingness to sacrifice whatever it takes — even ‘our lives, our fortunes and our sacred honor’ — to defend our liberties and our freedom.”

-In March 2019, Elston dedicated the Star Ribbon Forever stamp the American Stamp Dealers Association, Inc., (ASDA) Midwest Postage Stamp Show.
+In March 2019, Elston dedicated the Star Ribbon Forever stamp at the American Stamp Dealers Association, Inc., (ASDA) Midwest Postage Stamp Show.
 At the ceremony, Elston said, "This beautiful stamp features the five-pointed star, one of America’s most enduring symbols....
 [It] is a modern take on patriotic stamps and evokes the connectedness of the American people, reminding us that there is so much more that unites us than divides us.”